Sue: Are we underwater this week?

 Sue: Why do I know that name?
 Have we seen the Myrka before?

 Sue: Are you sure?
-I have definitely heard that name before.
-Are you quite sure we haven’t seen a Myrka before?
+I’ve definitely heard that name before.
+Are you absolutely sure we haven’t seen a Myrka before?

-Me: Well, when we went to see Toby Hadoke’s Moths Ate My Doctor Who Scarf at Stockton-On-Tees Art Centre in 2008, when we having a cigarette outside the venue, we ended up talking about the Myrka to a complete nutter for 30 minutes.
+Me: Well, when we went to see Toby Hadoke’s Moths Ate My Doctor Who Scarf at Stockton-On-Tees Art Centre in 2008, and we were having a crafty cigarette outside the venue, we ended up talking about the Myrka to a complete nutter for 30 minutes.

-Sue: Toby was that much of a nutter, was he?
+Sue: Toby isn’t that much of a nutter, is he?

 Sue: Oh dear.

-At least she has something to take her mind off it:
+At least there’s something to take her mind off it.

-Sue: The door is even worse than the monster.
+Sue: That door is even worse than the monster!
 Is it made from marshmallow?